apache/parquet-site/content/en/blog/features/alp_encoding.md

 - `e = 8, f = 0`: `1230000`, `2450000`, `2010000`
 - `e = 8, f = 4`: `123`, `245`, `201`

-For these values, the second choice is better as it yields smaller encoded values and thus requires fewer bits to store them.
+The second choice is better: it yields smaller encoded values, which require fewer bits to store.
 {{% /alert %}}

-Finally, to minimize the number of bits needed to store the encoded values, ALP uses the minimum value as a frame of reference and subtracts it from each encoded value before bit-packing.
+Finally, ALP subtracts the minimum encoded value (the frame of reference) from every encoded value before bit-packing, further reducing the bits required.

 {{% alert title="Example" color="info" %}}